volt-software/Ichor/README.md

 Multithreading is hard.
 There exist plenty of methods trying to make it easier, ranging from the [actor framework](https://github.com/actor-framework/actor-framework), [static analysis a la rust](https://doc.rust-lang.org/book/ch16-00-concurrency.html), [software transaction memory](https://en.wikipedia.org/wiki/Software_transactional_memory) and traditional manual lock-wrangling.

 Thread confinement is one such approach.
-Instead of having to protect resources, Ichor attempts to make it well-defined on which thread an instance of a C++ class runs and only allows modification to the memory from that thread.
-Thereby removing the need to think about atomics/mutexes, unless you use threads not managed by Ichor.
+Instead of having to protect resources, Ichor attempts to make it well-defined on which thread an instance of a C++ class runs and pushes you to only access and modify memory from that thread.
+Thereby removing the need to think about atomics/mutexes, unless you use threads not managed by, or otherwise trying to circumvent, Ichor.
 In which case, you're on your own.

 ## Quickstart